-The most recently opened of the bookstores in Paris is our own Bill & Rosa’s Book Room is composed mainly of used English books (about 2500).
+The most recently opened of the bookstores in Paris is our own Bill & Rosa’s Book Room is composed mainly of used English books (about 4500).
 We also have a certain number of French language books (about 500).
-And when we also received books in other languages Norweigian (30), Spanish, Portuguese and Polish we were reminded as to what a cosmopolitan city Paris is.
+And when we also received books in other languages Norwegian, Spanish, Portuguese, German and Polish we were reminded as to what a cosmopolitan city Paris is.
 In fact we read recently on the city of Paris’ website in carefully inclusive French that the population of the city is composed of 22% Paris-born, someplace else we saw 26% foreign-born and the rest of Parisians are non Parisian French.
 The international community stems from 176 nationalities.
 And 3/4 of Parisians think the ideal city is multicultural.
 This got us to thinking that there must be bookshops that deal in other languages beyond English and French so we set out to see what we could find and composed this list.
 After the foreign language shops there’s a list of English bookstores in Paris and a few of the historic French shops we thought we just couldn’t leave out.
 If you love book shops it doesn’t matter what the language!
 Bookstores in Paris are multicultural and multilingual!

 If you’re looking for books in Japanese, books about Japan in French or English, language books, manga or just really cute stationery, this is the place to go.
 Located in the Opéra neighborhood of Paris, this bookstore is a tiny piece of Japan and not just because your purchases are always put in paper bags and sealed with a piece of tape.